threecolts/scanzy-barcodescanner-sample-flutter/README.md

 dependencies:
   flutter_plugin_scanzy_barcodescanner: ^0.0.4
 ```
-Then, run this command on your flutter project:
+Then, run this command on your flutter project under the root folder:
 ```bash
 flutter pub get
 ```